styler00dollar/VSGAN-tensorrt-docker/README.md

 <div id='usage'/>

 ## Usage
-Get CUDA12.1 and latest Nvidia drivers.
+Get CUDA and latest Nvidia drivers.
 After that, follow the following steps:

 **WARNING FOR WINDOWS USERS: Docker Desktop `4.17.1` is broken.
 I confirmed that [4.25.0](https://desktop.docker.com/win/main/amd64/126437/Docker%20Desktop%20Installer.exe) should work.
 Older tested versions are [4.16.3](https://desktop.docker.com/win/main/amd64/96739/Docker%20Desktop%20Installer.exe) or [4.17.0](https://desktop.docker.com/win/main/amd64/99724/Docker%20Desktop%20Installer.exe).
 I would recommend to use `4.25.0`. `4.17.1` results in Docker not starting which is mentioned in [this issue](https://github.com/styler00dollar/VSGAN-tensorrt-docker/issues/34).**